zakiimz/noidea/ROADMAP.md

 -> Need to explore how we could integrate with this nicely code whise

+Another Idea:
+-> Use AI to improve release notes.
+    -> maybe there is a way where after automatic generation of relesae notes and "Whats Changed" listing all the commits.
+    -> We could pass all that info to the LLM and let it generate a short overview section explaining what changed.

+        This would make it a lot easier for non techincal users to understand what a version upgrade has in store for them.

+        -> Only issue is how to hook into that process after automatic Changelog generation

 # NoIdea → AI Project Assistant: Integration Plan

 ## GitHub API Integration